postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

   - type: section
     name: "Next Steps"
   - type: link
-    name: "Public API documentation"
+    name: "Publishing your docs"
-    url: "/docs/postman-for-publishers/public-api-docs/"
+    url: "/docs/publishing-your-api/publishing-your-docs/"

 warning: false
 ---

 You can include information in your API documentation using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Postman will [populate various parts of your documentation](/docs/postman/api-documentation/documenting-your-api/#including-detail-in-your-docs) from the information associated with the relevant collection.
+Postman will [populate various parts of your documentation](/docs/publishing-your-api/documenting-your-api/#including-detail-in-your-docs) from the information associated with the relevant collection.
 Your Markdown content can include standard structures and formatting such as headings, lists, images, links, bold / emphasis, code samples, blockquotes, and tables.
 You can author documentation either from the collection in Postman, or directly in the docs when viewing them in the web browser.

 ## Contents